T

 landmark

 Witness the awe-inspiring Perito Moreno Glacier, one of the few advancing glaciers in the world.
-Marvel at its immense size and listen to the thunderous calving of icebergs.
+Marvel at its immense size and the dramatic calving of ice.

 2. Midday